 What exactly is an emergency fund?
 Let’s take a look…

 What Is an Emergency Fund?

-An emergency fund is money that you set side aside to cover unexpected expenses.
-Having these safety funds is vital for financial planning.
+An emergency fund is money you set aside for unexpected expenses.
+This is a crucial part of financial planning.

-A 2015 study conducted by The Pew Charitable Trusts found that 60% of households had a financial shock within the previous 12 months.
-The study also found that of the more than 7,800 households studied…
+A 2015 study conducted by The Pew Charitable Trusts found that 60% of households had experienced a financial shock in the prior 12 months.
+It also found that of the more than 7,800 households studied…

 Common living expenses include…

 - Debt payments.

 You don’t need to include expenses that fall outside of your needs.
 You can always cut them out if you’re having a hard time.
 Here are some examples of expenses you don’t need for your six-month emergency fund…

 A few small changes, such as eating out less and cutting down on cable subscriptions, can help you save money.